Going green doesn’t need to cost you more green. Nor does it mean you need to sacrifice performance.

 The base is sintered Durasurf 4001 p-tex, metal edges hardened to the industry standard of Rockwell 48, VDS rubber is placed over the metal edges to provide a shear layer.

-Why have a picture of wood as a top sheet when you can have the real thing.
-Each ski is topped off with nature’s graphics (wood veneer), cloth infused epoxy, or artwork.
+Each ski is topped off with nature’s graphics (wood veneer).
 The man-made veneers give a beautiful consistent look and is a great re-use of wood material that other wise would be thrown away.
-Kingwood, ZiriCote and Olive Ash Burl veneers are all natural as grown by mother nature.
-The pics below are a representation of what the veneers will look like.
-Since each wood species and tree is unique the grain patterns and colors will vary.
+Kingwood, ZiriCote and Olive Ash Burl veneers are just of the veneers available.
+Each tree is unique so the grain patterns and colors will vary.

 For a wider selection of stunning wood veneers, visit

 Certainly Wood.
 The price of the veneer may affect the price of the ski.

 No matter which top sheet you choose, it’s sure to turn heads.